 Lighthouse Trail is a 5.1 mile lightly trafficked loop trail located near Hamlin Township, Michigan that offers scenic views and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from March until September.
+The trail is primarily used for hiking and is best used from March until September.

 Directions from Daisy Farm Campground: Paddle from the campground or take a guided day trip from one of the visitor centers.

 Great hike, but on a hot day take more water than you think you need!
 Much of this trail is sand and dunes, so wear appropriate shoes.
 Very nice payoff at the end with the beach and Big Sable lighthouse.
 We camped at Pines and hiked from there - was just under 4 miles round trip...Take a camera!